kafkalainen/fractol/README.md

 ### Goal of the project

-- Software offers at least 3 different types of fractals - Julia - Mandelbrot
+- Software offers at least 3 different types of fractals.
 - Julia set will vary only with the mouse.
 As for the other types of fractal, I used same logic in order to keep UI intuitive.
 - The mouse wheel zooms in and out, almost infinitely.
-This is the very principle of fractals.
-- I use a few colors to show the depth of each fractal.
-There are 4 colourmodes available (blue and yellow, hue, iterations as colours and black and white)
+- Use some colour to show the depth of each fractal.
 - A parameter is passed on the command line to define what type of fractal will be viewed.
 If no parameter is provided, or if the parameter is invalid, the program displays a list of available parameters and exits.